 Are you wondering what baking powder does to cakes and cookies?
-Find out everything you need to know about this essential ingredient in baking, like what baking powder is, how it's different from baking soda, the difference between single-acting and double-acting baking powder, how much baking powder you have to use when baking, does baking powder expire and how to check if it's still good, and even how to make homemade baking powder if you find you've run out.
+Find out everything you need to know about this essential ingredient in baking, like what baking powder is, how it's different from baking soda, the difference between single-acting and double-acting baking powder, and how much you have to use when baking.
+You'll also find information about the stability of baking powder and whether or not it expires, as well as how to check if it's still good, and even how to make homemade baking powder if you find you've run out.

 So, while when you add baking soda to a cake recipe, you'll notice that you also have to add an acidic ingredient (like vinegar, sour cream, buttermilk, etc), when you bake with baking powder, the acid is already present in the commercial powder.
 All you have to do is whisk (or sift) the baking powder with the rest of your dry ingredients.
 Easy peasy!
 This classic vanilla cake with milk chocolate frosting is a great example of a cake made with just baking powder.

 In order for baking powder to react and for your cakes to rise, the baking powder has to first come into contact with water.
 As a dry powder, baking powder is quite stable and the acid and the sodium bicarbonate don't react.
 It's not until the baking powder comes into contact with the liquids in your cake batters and cookie doughs that the baking powder begins to react.